What to do if there is no will

 Bear in mind that if you were living with the deceased as a partner but weren't married or in a civil partnership, you'll need to show that you've been 'maintained either wholly or partly by the deceased'.
 This can be difficult to prove if you've both contributed to your life together.

 You need to make a claim within six months of the date of the Grant of Letters of Administration.This is quite a complicated area and a claim may not succeed.
 It's advisable to ask a solicitor's advice.
 They would charge for this service.

 You can phone the Probate and Inheritance Tax Helpline on:

-Lines are open from 9.00 am to 5.00 pm Monday to Friday, bank holidays excepted.
+Lines are open from 9.00 am to 5.00 pm Monday to Friday - except bank holidays.